Revision History None

 |Exploit publicly available||No|

-It is possible to circumvent the security patch that resolved a previously identified authentication bypass, remote code execution vulnerability in the Veritas Storage Foundation for Windows v5.0 Volume Manager Scheduler Service.
+Overview It is possible to circumvent the security patch that resolved a previously identified authentication bypass, remote code execution vulnerability in the Veritas Storage Foundation for Windows v5.0 Volume Manager Scheduler Service.
 Successful exploitation could result in potential compromise of the targeted system.

 Only those versions identified above are affected by this issue.